-3.1 The recipient organism used for the genetic modification was Carica papaya, which is commonly called papaya and belongs to the Caricaceae family (24, 25).
+3.1 The recipient organism used for the genetic modification was Carica papaya, which is commonly called papaya and belongs to the Caricaceae family (32, 33).
 It is a soft-wooded perennial plant with a life span of about 5-10 years and can grow up to 10 metres.

-3.2 It is speculated that papaya originates from the lowlands of eastern Central America where wild populations are found (26).
-It was dispersed to the Caribbean and South-east Asia by Spanish explorers in the 16^{th} Century.
+3.2 It is speculated that papaya originates from the lowlands of eastern Central America where wild populations are found (34).
+It was dispersed to the Caribbean and Southeast Asia by Spanish explorers in the 16^{th} Century.
 Papaya cultivation is now practiced in all tropical countries and many sub-tropical regions of the world.
-Fruit production is optimal in areas with a minimum monthly rainfall of about 100 mm, minimum relative humidity of 66% and where temperatures range between 21°C and 33°C (24, 25).
+Fruit production is optimal in areas with a minimum monthly rainfall of about 100 mm, minimum relative humidity of 66% and where temperatures range between 21°C and 33°C (32, 33).

-3.3 Cultivated papaya plants have three forms with respect to sexual reproduction.
-Male plants bear only staminate flowers which produce pollen all year round but very rarely set fruit.
-Female plants only bear pistillate flowers, and they rely on pollen from male or bisexual plants to set fruit.
-The third is the bisexual or gynodioecious plants which bear bisexual flowers that are self-compatible, i.e. they can set fruit by pollen from its own flowers (24, 25).
+3.3 Cultivated papaya plants have three forms with respect to sexual reproduction i) male plants bear only staminate flowers which produce pollen all year round but very rarely set fruit, ii) female plants only bear pistillate flowers, and they rely on pollen from male or bisexual plants to set fruit, and iii) the bisexual or gynodioecious plants which bear bisexual flowers that are self-compatible, i.e. they can set fruit by pollen from its own flowers (29, 32, 33).
 The bisexual form is the preferred plant form for commercial production, although in certain places the male and female forms are preferred because of the year-round production of pollen and better quality of fruits.

-3.4 Pollination is mediated by wind or insects, such as honeybees and hawkmoths.
+3.4 Pollination is mediated by wind or insects, such as skipper butterflies, thrips, honeybees and hawkmoths (34).
 The viability of fresh pollens was determined to be around 90%.
 Pollen viability was found to be significantly affected by extremely high humidity or low temperature.
-On the other hand, papaya stigmas seem to be ready for reception throughout the year and are able to produce fruits even in winter (24).
+On the other hand, papaya stigmas seem to be ready for reception throughout the year and are able to produce fruits even in winter (32).

 3.5 The Caricaceae family comprises six genera (Carica, Cylicomorpha, Jarilla, Horovitzia, Jacaratia and Vasconcellea) and with about 33 species mainly distributed in Central and South America with the exception of the two African species of Cylicomorpha.
 Carica is a monotypic genus and papaya is the only extant species of the genus.
 The closest relatives of Carica are the genera Jarilla and Horovitzia.
-The two genera form a clade that split from the Carica about 25 million years ago (27).
-In the early efforts to improve papaya, the plant was inter-crossed with species from another Caricaceae genus, Vasconcellea, but the hybrids were mostly not viable in the field (25).
+The two genera form a clade that split from the Carica about 25 million years ago (36, 37).
+In the early efforts to improve papaya, the plant was inter-crossed with woody highland species from another Caricaceae genus, Vasconcellea, but the hybrids were mostly not viable in the field (33).

-3.6 "Sunset", which is gynodioecious, is the parental variety used to develop the transgenic lines 55-1 and 63-1 (1, 9 and 11).
-The variety of papaya used to develop X17-2 is "F65" obtained from Taiwan (12).
-The parental plant of ZS1 is "Suizhonghong" (穗中紅), a yellow-fleshed papaya and the parental plant of ZS2 is "Sunrise", a red-fleshed papaya (15), whereas that of Huanong-1 is "Yuanyou-1(園優 -號)", a cultivar developed in Guangdong (16).
-The variety of papaya used to develop the TW-lines (16-0-1 and 18-2-4) is the most popular commercial cultivar in Taiwan, "Tainung-2" (台農二號), which is a hybrid of cv.
+3.6 "Sunset", which is gynodioecious, is the parental variety used to develop the transgenic lines 55-1 and 63-1 (1, 15, 16).
+The variety of papaya used to develop X17-2 is "F65" obtained from Taiwan (16).
+The parental plant of ZS1 is "Suizhonghong" (穗中紅), a yellow-fleshed papaya and the parental plant of ZS2 is "Sunrise", a red-fleshed papaya (18), whereas that of Huanong-1 is "Yuanyou-1(园优 一号)", a cultivar developed in Guangdong (20).
+The variety of papaya used to develop the TW-lines (16-0-1 and 18-2-4) and the DR is the most popular commercial cultivar in Taiwan, "Tainung-2" (台農二號), which is a hybrid of cv.
 Sunrise and cv.
-Thailand (20).
+Thailand (11, 24).
+The variety of GM papaya developed in Malaysia is Eksotika, which is a backcross breeding of Hawaii "Sunrise" and locally adapted "Subang 6" (38).

-4. Donor Organism: PRSV
+4. Donor Organisms: PRSV and PLDMV